ZtheLeader/hacker-news/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## PS
-A little note to the reader/evaluators by Zain:

->Hi dear Sir/Mam.
-Hope you're having a great Day.
-I got a little late on the submission.
-Reason for that is when I received this activity in my email inbox, **I was already away for one week on a tour.
-And when I returned, my mother fell ill**.
-Now that I've found the chance, I've worked and completed the activity within 12 hours straight.
-(Hope this doesn't affect my evaluation process as I've completed it way earlier than 3 days span)
->
-> This was a really fun and challenging activity and I've tried my best to deliver quality code.
-I've added comments, JSDocs, and named methods, variables so that you may understand them easily.
+>I've added comments, JSDocs, and named methods, variables so that you may understand them easily.
 I also committed frequently and made sure that commit messages are self explanatory.
 Hope there is nothing that you find hard to understand.
 >
 > -Zain